learningequality/ricecooker/docs/chefops.md

 ### Resuming interrupted chef runs
-If your rice cooking session gets interrupted, you can resume from any step that has already completed using `--resume --step=<step>` option.
-If step is not specified, the rice cooker will resume from the last step you ran.
-If the specified step has not been reached, the rice cooker will resume from.
+If your `ricecooker` session gets interrupted, you can resume from any step that has already completed using `--resume --step=<step>` option.
+If step is not specified, `ricecooker` will resume from the last step you ran.
 The "state" necessary to support these checkpoints is stored in the directory `restore` in the folder where the chef runs.

 Use the `--reset` flag to skip the auto-resume prompt.

 ### Caching